 “‘Decent…'” Saitou muttered, eyes still closed.

 “Hey, fuck you,” Sano shot back, responding to the disdain he assumed Saitou intended; “I could just leave you here.”
-But somehow, even facetiously, this was a disturbing idea, so he added more seriously, “But don’t worry.
+But somehow, facetiously as he’d meant it, this was a disturbing idea, so he added more seriously, “But don’t worry.
 After I get you cleaned up and you have some rest, we’ll get you down to a real doctor.
 In the meantime, I’ve got all sorts of bandages.”

 Now one of Saitou’s eyes cracked open, but it seemed all he could manage was a very faint expression of skepticism and consternation.
 “I’m not sharing your dirty bandages, ahou.”